grenack/Code-Blockers/linux.md

 We will install the [Spigot Minecraft Server build](https://www.spigotmc.org).
 Lets create a folder

-`cd /home/pi`
+`cd /opt`

-`sudo mkdir codeblockers`
+`sudo mkdir minecraft`

-`cd codeblockers`
+`cd minecraft`

 We will download the buildtools
 - `wget https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar`

 Then build our server.
-This compilation process takes close to an hour on a Pi 3 system.
+This compilation process takes close to 45 minutes on this server.
 - `sudo java -jar BuildTools.jar --rev 1.12.2`

-## Configuring the Spigot server
+### Configuring the Spigot server
-Once the compilation is completewe should ensure we are in the codeblockers directory and run the server for the first time.
+Once the compilation is completewe should ensure we are in the minecraft directory and run the server for the first time.
-- `sudo java -Xms512M -Xmx1008M -jar /home/pi/codeblockers/spigot-1.12.2.jar nogui`
+- `sudo java -Xms1024M -Xmx2048M -jar /opt/minecraft/spigot-1.12.2.jar nogui`

+Xms1024M and Xms2048M are parameters telling java to start with 1GB of ram as a minimum for the spigot jar file and grow to 2GB maximum.
 We will then accept the EULA agreement after the server stops running.
 - `sudo nano eula.txt`